keeperofkeys/memoryadept/README.md

 Memory Adept - keep track of the whereabouts of your Magic cards

-This project was inspired by a common problem I have: where are my copies of Path To Exile?
+This project was inspired by a common question I have: where are my copies of Path To Exile?

 The premise is very simple: you register locations (could be decks, but that pile of cards beside your bed is equally valid) and tell memoryadept what's currently there.
 Then, a simple search will help you retrieve your Paths when they're needed.